 Where Do Free Radicals Come From?

-Oxygen is an essential element for life, and every cell in your body requires it for cellular metabolism.
+Oxygen is an essential element for life, and every cell in your body requires it for cellular metabolism (this is, ultimately, the same thing that you refer to as your body's metabolism).
 During cellular metabolism, cells use oxygen to convert food into a form of energy the body can use, called ATP.
-Free radicals are a natural byproduct of cellular metabolism.
+Free radicals form naturally as a byproduct of your normal cellular metabolism, but the problem arises when your body's natural ability to break them down can't keep up.

 Cellular metabolism is not the only source of free radicals.
-Free radicals generate and are generated by inflammation, stress, illness, and aging.
-Hazardous environmental sources such as pollution, toxic metals, alcohol, cigarette smoke, radiation, industrial chemicals, and medications expose us to free radicals.
+Free radicals also generate and are generated by inflammation, illness, stress, and aging.
+Hazardous environmental sources such as pollution, heavy metals and other toxins, alcohol, cigarette smoke, radiation, industrial chemicals, and medications expose us to free radicals.

 Completely avoiding free radicals is neither possible nor desirable.
 At low concentrations, free radicals are beneficial to the human body.
-Your immune system uses them to help defend itself against pathogens.
+Your immune system uses them to help defend itself against pathogens (harmful organisms).

 As in all things, however, proper balance is critical and concerns begin when free radicals are wildly out of balance.
 When free radicals overwhelm your body, it leads to oxidative stress.